bytecodealliance/wasmtime/docs/langref.rst

 and extends it to the width of the register.
 Similarly, store instructions that only write the low bits of an integer register are common.

-In addition to the normal :inst:`load` and :inst:`store` instructions, Cretonne provides extending loads and truncation stores for 8, 16, and 32-bit memory accesses.
+In addition to the normal :inst:`load` and :inst:`store` instructions, Cranelift provides extending loads and truncation stores for 8, 16, and 32-bit memory accesses.